-How organisations engage with their employees and go the extra mile to understand what motivates them, is critical in maintaining organisational productivity and morale.
+How organizations engage with their employees and go the extra mile to understand what motivates them, is critical in maintaining organizational productivity and morale.
 In this article we look at popular methods for measuring and responding to levels of staff engagement.

 Employee engagement is critical to corporate success

 Companies with excellent employee engagement report the highest returns, which makes it an obvious focus for any successful company.
 Measuring and reacting to employee engagement signals is vital for any management team.
 As many as 8% of employees surveyed in a report from the Hay Group identified themselves as ‘completely demotivated,’ with another 24% as ‘coasting.’
 For managers, understanding how to motivate your employees and keep your workforce happy and engaged is a key skill for productivity and profitability.